How to Make Your Ideas Impossible to Ignore

 No posts

-Christina Goldschmidt, Warner Music Group’s VP Product Design, on how she creates repeatable systems through brain hacking, has learned to give things away, maintains her core self, and much more.
+An interview with Christina Goldschmidt, Vice President of Product Design at Warner Music Group, on how she creates repeatable systems through brain hacking, has learned to give things away, maintains her core self, and much more.